raudhrafn/raudhrafn/README.md

 - 👋 Hey, I’m Jared Albrecht (@raudhrafn)
-- 👀 I’m interested in artificial intelligence and game development.
+- 👀 I’m interested in AI/ML and game dev
-- 🌱 I’m currently learning Java, JavaScript, and machine learning w/Python.
-- 📫 You can reach me via LinkedIn at https://www.linkedin.com/in/jared-albrecht/
+- 📫 You can reach me via LinkedIn at https://www.linkedin.com/in/raudhr/

 <!---
 raudhrafn/raudhrafn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.